 In 2004 Heather won the Telstra Tasmanian Business Woman of the Year reflecting the extraordinary growth and success of Coo’ee Tasmania under her leadership as Managing Director.

 In 2007, Coo’ee Tasmania transformed into Australia’s first green communications agency – Green Team Australia Pty.
 Ltd. partnered with Green Team USA in New York.
 Heather became Chairman and Managing Director.
 Green Team Australia specialised in health, education and community engagement for national and international clients.
 The business won more than 25 international creative awards and had offices in Melbourne, Sydney and Hobart.
-A love affair with New York began and continues.

 Heather was appointed Chairman of the Festival of Voices from 2008 – 2011 building it from a fledgling festival into Tasmania’s premier winter event attracting thousands of people from interstate and overseas.
 She was awarded two national Australian Business Arts Foundation awards (now Creative Partnerships Australia) in 2010 and 2011 for the success of the Festival and her personal philanthropy.

 In 2012 Heather was appointed as an inaugural Director of the Macquarie Point Development Corporation, overseeing Tasmania’s most exciting development precinct.
 Heather served on the board until 2016.

 In 2013 Heather co-created the luxury accommodation business Library House in Hobart.
 It was named as one of Virgin’s Top 5 new getaways in Australia in 2014 and winning the Stayz Indulgence Accommodation for Tasmania in the same year.
 It was sold in 2015.

 Heather was appointed as a Trustee of the Tasmanian Museum and Art Gallery in 2020.